-oscillations.
-On consulting the Mexican physiologist Arturo Rosenblueth, they learned of a similar behavior in human patients with damage to the cerebellum and recognized the importance of dampening the feedback signal to achieve reliable control.
-The limitations they found in negative feedback did not dissuade them of its importance; on the contrary, it suggested to them that it was a fundamental principle of design in biological systems and, they proposed, in social and engineered systems as well.
-In a paper published in Philosophy of Science, they argued that negative feedback provided a means of resuscitating notions such as purpose and teleology, enabling these concepts to be applied to both biological and engineered systems without invoking vitalism (Rosenblueth et al., 1943).
-Their idea was straightforward and powerful - if feedback enabled the system to maintain a given temperature, then maintaining that temperature was that system's goal or telos.
+Although the system Sperry developed, the T-6 antiaircraft gun director, used negative feedback in its internal analog computations, it did not use feedback from the target (Mindell, 1995).
+In the 1930s Norbert Wiener and Julian Bigelow at MIT tried to apply feedback from the target to control anti-aircraft fire.
+They soon encountered an obstacle: if the feedback signal was at all noisy and the system responded too quickly, feedback caused it to go into uncontrollable oscillations.
+Through consulting Mexican physiologist Arturo Rosenblueth, they learned of similar behavior in human patients with damage to the cerebellum and came to recognize the importance of dampening the feedback signal to achieve reliable control.
+The limitations they found in negative feedback did not dissuade them of its importance; to the contrary, it suggested to them that it was a fundamental principle of design in biological systems and, they proposed, social and engineered systems as well.
+In a paper published in Philosophy of Science, they argued that negative feedback provided a means of resuscitating notions such as purpose and teleology, enabling these concepts to be applied to both biological and engineered systems without invoking vitalism (Rosenblueth, Wiener, & Bigelow, 1943).
+Their idea was straightforward and powerful-if feedback enabled the system to maintain a given temperature, then maintaining that temperature was that system's goal or telos.
 Wiener and his collaborators championed the notion of negative feedback as a fundamental principle of design, and with support from the Macy Foundation, they established a series of twice-yearly conferences known as the Conference for Circular Causal and Feedback Mechanisms in Biological and Social Systems.
-Wiener later coined the term 'cybernetics' from the Greek word for 'steersman' (Wiener, 1948) for feedback control.
-Thereafter, the conference he and his collaborators had begun was called the Conference on Cybernetics and the term 'cybernetics' was applied generally to the movement that attempted to understand control in biological and artificial systems in terms of negative feedback.
-In section 4 I will show how negative feedback, along with such notions as maintaining a constant internal environment, provided an important step in biologists' attempt to address the concerns of vitalists.
+Wiener later coined the term cybernetics from the Greek word for steersman (Wiener, 1948) for feedback control.
+Thereafter, the conference he and his collaborators had begun was called the Conference on Cybernetics and the term cybernetics was applied generally to the movement that attempted to understand control in biological and artificial systems in terms of negative feedback.
+In section 4 I will show how negative feedback, along with such notions as maintaining a constant internal environment, provided an important step in biologists attempt to address the concerns of vitalists

-As challenging as it was for humans to master the concept of negative feedback, it is the simplest of nonlinear modes of organization to understand.
+As challenging as it was for humans to master the concept of negative feedback, it is the simplest of non-linear modes of organization to understand.
 Once the idea of control via negative feedback is explained, the principle becomes relatively intuitive.
-The functionality of other nonlinear modes of organization is more difficult to understand intuitively.
-Organization involving positive feedback systems has often been rejected as leading only to systems that run out of control.4 But in the twentieth century, theorists gradually recognized that in some cases positive feedback can enable systems to self-organize.
-It is interesting to note, though, that when Boris Belousov first proposed the reaction now known as the Belousov-Zhabotinsky or B-Z reaction, his paper was rejected on the grounds that such self-organizing reactions are inherently impossible.
-In the half century since his pioneering investigations, self-organizing systems of reactions have come to be viewed by many theorists as providing the basis for understanding such things as the origins of living systems (Kauffman, 1993; Nicolis & Prigogine, 1977).
-Nonetheless, in many circles the potency of selforganizing positive feedback to create and maintain organized systems remains underappreciated.
+The functionality of other non-linear modes of organization is more difficult to understand intuitively.
+Organization involving positive feedback systems has often been rejected as leading only to systems that run out of control.4 But in the 20th century theorists gradually recognized that in some cases positive